Initiator-Z/VIdeo-Summariser/README.md

 # install dependcies
 pip install -r requirements.txt

-# optional installsation of Pytorch for GPU accelarted version of the application
+# Pytorch is optional for GPU accelarted version of the application
-# Fllowing the directions in: https://pytorch.org/get-started/locally/
+# follow the directions in: https://pytorch.org/get-started/locally/

 ```